luiscielak/sqdesignlabs/_pages/case-study-pmi-da.md

 ![User Personas Profiles](https://user-images.githubusercontent.com/349454/193667297-6764179e-d2a1-403f-b01a-024e88c9a631.png)

-## Conceptualize B
-> Jumped into secondary research to form our product strategy and experience.
+### Jumped into secondary research to form our product strategy and experience.

 - Created affinity maps
 - Prioritized customer pain-points, wants and needs